dmcwee/sci/challenges/en/Challenge-1.md

 ## Challenge

 In this challenge your team will collect a list of assets found in Microsoft Azure and Microsoft 365 that your team can use to assist in the discovery of security and compliance risks.
+You can use tools like the FastTrack Docs Modernise Security and Defend against Threats to help you identify potential tools and topics to discuss with the customer.
+You may find some value in deployment workshops and presentations, but do not get stuck too deeply into these items for this challenge.

 Be sure to focus on the available tools the company has access to in their Office 365 E5 and EMS E5 subscriptions.
 The CIO wants to stay with Microsoft products at this time and would also like to leverage available trial products specifically for proof-of-concept projects.
 The team should include other Microsoft related security, compliance, and identity products in the list even if there is no subscription currently deployed.

 In addition to tools that identify risk, you must also collect a list of methods that are used to implement and affect policy implementation.
 For example, creating Azure AD users can be done in the Microsoft 365 admin center or from the Azure Active Directory blade in Azure.